 What do we do?

-The Moura SEP Cluster is administered by Judy Galos, who is based at Moura State School and visits the cluster schools on a regular basis.
+The Moura SEP Cluster is administered by a HOSES, who is based at Moura State School and visits the cluster schools on a regular basis.
 The HOSES role is to support SEP teachers across the cluster, liaise with Principals and Administration staff in the cluster schools, liaise with classroom teachers across the cluster, liaise with Therapists across the cluster, manage the Education Adjustment Program (EAP) across the cluster, liaise with officers of the Education Department, both regionally and centrally, support students at the base school, manage student data across the cluster, and liaise with parents of students with disabilities across the cluster.

-We currently have 4 SEP teachers across the cluster.
 The role of SEP teachers is to support students in the regular classroom, provide small group and individual instruction when necessary, support classroom teachers in making the necessary adjustments to their classroom programs to enable the students with disabilities to access the regular curriculum, case manage a number of SEP students which includes writing programs, Individual Education Plans, and reports, and liaise with parents.

 Teacher aides also play a vital role in the smooth running of the SEP.
 They are often the unsung heroes in education because they are at times overlooked as they work tirelessly in the background.
 The role of teacher aides is to support SEP students in classrooms, support SEP teachers, and manage SEP resources.
 Our teacher aides are our most valuable resource and we couldn’t make this work without their wonderful support and dedication.